KinveyApps/StatusShare-iOS/README.md

 ### User management
 * `- [CreateAccountViewController createNewAccount:]` goes through the process of adding a new user to the users collection for a Kinvey-powered application.
 * `- [LoginViewContoller login:]` provides an example of using the `KCSUser` class to verify input credentials.
+* `- [LoginViewContoller loginWithFacebook:]` provides an example of using the Facebook SDK obtain a Facebook session token an log in to Kinvey with it.

 ### Data caching and linking
 * The `UpdatesViewController` (the main list view) uses a `KCSLinkedAppdataStore` with a cache policy: `KCSCachePolicyBoth`.
 This means the UI will be updated immediately with the cached results of the last query to the server, and then query the backend for new information.
 If the app is offline, it will just use the cache, otherwise the UI will update again when the new results come back from the server.